naturalis/arise-sequencing-nanopore/README.md

 # arise-sequencing-nanopore

+## update
+The procedure described below was written for single length amplicons (such as COI).\
+All steps/scripts [after](#trim-reads-prior-to-consensus-calling) demultiplex amplicons can now be done with **ont_consensus.sh** for both single and variable length amplicons (such as ITS).
+Please check the [arise-sequencing-nanopore-consensus](https://github.com/naturalis/arise-sequencing-nanopore-consensus) repository for more information.

 ## data description
 This repository documents initial attempts to demultiplex and consensus call ONT (Oxford Nanopore Technology) pilot data.
 Normally demultiplexing is done with [Guppy](https://community.nanoporetech.com/protocols/Guppy-protocol/v/gpb_2003_v1_revz_14dec2018/linux-guppy) (requires login to download) directly after basecalling.
 Because different indices were used than those from ONT, demultiplexing could not be done with Guppy.